altmetric/php-identifiers/README.md

 //=> ['9780805069099', '9782759402694']
 ```

 Return an array of ISBN-13s from a given string.
-Will convert ISBN-10s to ISBN-13s automatically and return an empty array if no matches are found.
+Will convert ISBN-As and ISBN-10s to ISBN-13s automatically and return an empty array if no matches are found.

 ### `public NationalClinicalTrialId::extract(string $str): array`